 Under base case assumptions, space heating electrification is very unlikely due to lack of participant benefits.
 In the ACR scenario, the high costs of blending RNG is anticipated to increase natural gas rates and improve the benefits of electrification.
-By 2040, approximately 50% of the space heating units could be electrified.
+The chart below shows the number of space heating units currently served by natural gas (which is a sub-set of all space heating units in EWEB's service territory).
+By 2040, approximately 50% of existing natural gas space heating units could be electrified.